rudynicolop/FFPL-fork/README.md

 # FFPL 2023 Coq Material

-This is the Coq material for [FFPL 2023](https://moodle-app2.let.ethz.ch/course/view.php?id=20846) taught at ETH Zurich by Ralf Jung.
+This is the Coq material for [FFPL 2023](https://moodle-app2.let.ethz.ch/course/view.php?id=20846) taught at ETH Zurich by Ralf Jung and TA'd by Max Vistrup.
-If you have any questions, please do not hesitate to raise a question on Moodle or contact the TA, Max Vistrup.
+If you have any questions, please do not hesitate to raise a question on Moodle or contact the TA or lecturer.

 ## Fetching the material